coconutpalm/righttypes/README.md

 # righttypes
-Because computing failures is more useful than asking if (valid? x)
+Because precisely computing type mismatches is more useful than asking if (valid? x).